ChrisBotella/CS_alien_detection_time_lag/README.md

 - **make_time_lags_csv.R** and change directory paths in the header of the script to your local paths.
 - Run R script **make_time_lags_csv.R**.

-## Variables description
+## Variable descriptions

+Find below a brief description and the origin of the variables associated with the time lags provided in the output table.

 LifeForm and country level variables:
-- Obs_effort_LF: Number of CS occurrences across all species of the same LifeForm in the country.
+- obsEffort_LF: Number of CS occurrences in the country for all species of the LifeForm of the species.

 Country level variables:
+- Region: Country name.
+- ResearchEffort: Number of alien species official first records for the country in Seebens database.

 Species level variables:
+- phylum: Taxonomic phylum.
+- class: Taxonomic class.
+- LifeForm: The life form, namely one of "Vascular plants", "Birds", "Mammals", "Reptiles", "Insects", "Arthropods p.p.
+(Myriapods, Diplopods etc.)", "Molluscs", "Invertebrates (excl.
+Arthropods, Molluscs)", "Algae", "Crustaceans", "Fishes", "Amphibians", "Bryozoa", "Fungi" or "Bacteria and protozoans".
+See the code for their taxonomic description.
+- nOccTotSp: Total number of records in all CS databases since 1990.
 - scopus:
-- google:
+- google: ...Number of Google hits...
+- EASIN_Id:
 - Status:
-- eu_status:
+- eu_status: ... is accepted as EU concern or under consideration for it...
-- quarantine_list:
+- mentioned_in_EU_quarantine_species:
 - habitat:
 - TER:
 - FRW:
 - MAR:
 - EST:
+- worst_100_world_ISSG:
+- worst_100_Europe_DAISIE:
+- partly_native:

+Species AND country level variables:
+- count: Number of CS records for the species in the country since 1990.
+- obsInNeigborCountryBefore: Is there a CS record of the species in a neighborhing country that is earlier than its official first record year in the current country ?
+This variable is computed using the Country Borders data from: https://www.geodatasource.com